• Skip to primary navigation

 Lime jello salad topped with whipped cream and chopped pecans in an oval casserole dish.

-Unlike fluff salads though this gelatin salad has a firm texture that can be sliced into squares like you do when serving Strawberry Pretzel Salad.
-Similar to a jello mold, it’s a sweet side dish and also known as seafoam salad for its fluffy texture and color.
+Unlike fluff salads such as Pistachio Pudding Salad, this gelatin salad has a firm texture that can be sliced into squares like you do when serving Strawberry Pretzel Salad.
+Similar to a jello mold, it’s a sweet side dish and is also known as seafoam salad for its fluffy texture and color.

 These salads are always linked to memories too.
 I remember hearing my friend’s aunts go on and on about their mother’s Ambrosia one Christmas.
 Then while dating my husband his mother declared that she wouldn’t ever share the recipe for her Frog Eye Salad so he’d always have something to come back home to get.